-An effective impact assessment model must include qualitative and quantitative indicators, such as:

-- the improvement of local health skills (number of trained professionals, dissemination of good medical practices); - the accessibility of health services after the end of the project (continuation of care, strengthening of health structures); - the change in the health conditions of the populations involved (reduction of maternal and infant mortality, prevention of chronic diseases); - the economic and institutional sustainability of health programs, i.e., the ability of local communities to continue health activities independently after the withdrawal of NGOs or international institutions.
+An effective impact assessment model must include qualitative and quantitative indicators, such as: i) the improvement of local health skills (number of trained professionals, dissemination of good medical practices); ii) the accessibility of health services after the end of the project (continuation of care, strengthening of health structures); iii) the change in the health conditions of the populations involved (reduction of maternal and infant mortality, prevention of chronic diseases); iv) the economic and institutional sustainability of health programs, i.e., the ability of local communities to continue health activities independently after the withdrawal of NGOs or international institutions.

 Initiatives such as those promoted by the UTF highlight the importance of a multidimensional approach to evaluation, which considers not only medical outcomes but also the cultural and social implications of health cooperation.
-For example, the creation of collaborative networks between universities, local authorities, and communities is a key indicator of the ability to build durable and independent health infrastructures.
+For example, the creation of collaborative networks between universities, local authorities, and communities is a key indi-